Do Introverts Make The Best Speakers?

 The introvert can suffer with a louder ‘inner critic’ on their shoulder so may convince themselves not to step to speak.
 Everyone suffers the same kind of nerves and apprehensions but for the introvert they can often feel even more daunted by the idea of standing out and speaking up.

-Aly Harrold has helped many people with their public speaking, if you would like to know more about how she can get you to deliver a speech with confidence and assurance, whether it be a business talk, a conference presentation, TED Talk or video for your business Social Media, call Aly on 07909 765348.
-Her next workshop is on Saturday 9th September in London– to book your place go to: http://www.alyharrold.co.uk/public-speaking-workshop-regents-park-2/
+If you would like to know more about how I can help you to deliver a speech with confidence and assurance, whether it be a business talk, a conference presentation, TED Talk or video for your business Social Media, call me on 07909 765348.
+My next workshop specifically for introverts is on Thursday 22nd February 2018 – to book your place go to: http://www.alyharrold.co.uk/public-speaking-workshop-introverts/

 Even networking requires a certain amount of speaking, especially when you need to deliver your pitch.
 Aly hosts a networking group in Tunbridge Wells at The Trinity Arts Centre.
 You can register your interest here: http://www.alyharrold.co.uk/events/trinity/